HITECHCRIME/HC_SG198_XXX/README.md

 all the things you sought
-so vicious still not playing wise, seers have many eyes on truth and that's why feeling trapped in retinas
+so vicious still not playing wise, seers have many eyes on truth and that's why (they - rhyme with feign and game) feeling trapped in retinas
 (sharp circles) caught in (upward) whites traced to the backheads of the crowd scent is on us, that's my game